 - Become familiar with the Ithaca College Driving College Vehicles Policy.

 - Complete the United Educators (UE) online safety course; allow two (2) hours to register, complete the safety course and take the test.

 - Provide the transcript from the UE Website to the Office of Risk Management.
 Your grade must show on the document.

 - Submit a Driver Information Form to Risk Management.
-PA Drivers have an additional consent form that must be submitted with the Driver Information Form.
-Electronic signatures are not accepted.
+Electronic signatures are NOT accepted.

 The instructions for accessing the online UE Student Driver Safety Course can be found here.
 Please pay attention to steps 9 & 10 in order to print the correct course transcript.

 The link for accessing the UE Student Driver Course can be found here.

 As of 08/04/2014 the mandatory Student Driver Safety Course is offered online through United Educators.